Krarilotus/Ascension/bootstrapChangelog.md

 - Marketplace HP: -66.67% decrease
 + The Marketplace is now free
+- Taxation no longer gives you money, when on 0 popularity
 ```

 - The Stockpile is free, the only cost is the space it takes up.
 It is usually destroyed at start after the starting resources are spent, and placed wherever the player plans on basing their economy, ideally next to farms/other resources with distance falloff.
 - The Marketplace is of course a necessity for playing efficiently.
 It is free and can be placed anywhere.
+- Taxation is a very powerful mechanic for generating gold.
+However, peasants can really get fed up, and won't pay anything if keep them on 0 popularity.